ShivenCSP/Exam-Codes/README.md

 ## Overview
 The NPC Generator is a lightweight Python script created by me,Shiven, to help developers in creating npcs  quickly.
 Each NPC has some attributes including name, profession, personality traits, age, height and if they are a magic user or not.

-For example
+For example:

     # variables for the npc's traits, job and age

     for name in usernames:
     traits = random.sample(personality, 2)
     job = random.choice(trades)
     age = random.randint(18, 65)

     # attempt to add bool and floats

     mage = bool(random.randint(0, 1))
     skill = round(random.uniform(0.0, 10.0), 2)